JanLahmann/RasQberry/documentation/RasQberry_Setup.md

 <br/>

 ## Step 4: RasQberry Setup
-You can assemble your Hardware either with an (touch) display or with an senseHAT.
+You can assemble your Hardware either with a (touch) display or with an senseHAT.
 It is not possible to use the senseHAT and the touch display on the same Raspberry Pi, because the senseHAT isn’t working with the installation process from the touch display.
 <br/>

 ### With touch display